Storefront API Overview

 Authorizationheader. - Implement customer authentication for customer-specific features and personalized experiences.

-For more details, see the sections on Authentication, Error Handling, Pagination, and Rate Limits in the sidebar.
+For more details, see Authentication, Error Handling, Pagination, and Rate Limits.

 Building Storefronts